circli/console/README.md

 ### Using custom input

-You can transform input into custom input types to have better typehinting and control over what is passed into a command
+You can transform input into custom input types to have better type hinting and control over what is passed into a command

 ```php
 class ExampleInput extends \Circli\Console\AbstractInput